 Is the Business Liable for the Slip and Fall Accident?

-One of the main questions to ask should be – did the business act unreasonably towards its customer’s safety and was its negligence the cause of the accident?
+One of the main questions to ask should be – did the business act unreasonably toward its customer’s safety and was its negligence the cause of the accident?
 If so, then the owner or occupant of the property will be legally responsible for paying the victim’s damages like pain and suffering, the medical expenses for the hospital stay or medical treatment, lost wages, and the victim’s present and future rehab needs (home care costs, etc.).

 Stairway Slip and Fall Injury Claims